yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

 The approved references are integrated into `index.html` as of v20.

-## v22 clone rescue tuning
+## v23 clone rescue and KO presentation tuning

 - A clone can be checked only while its owner is at one quarter HP or below.
-- Its flip probability is one roll at 45% of the completed normal-menko flip probability.
+- Its flip probability is one roll at 40% of the completed normal-menko flip probability.
 - A successful flip activates the clone effect without a second activation lottery.
 - The two-activation match limit, three-round shared cooldown, and random selection when both clones flip in one round remain unchanged.
+- When the first attack presentation reduces the second attacker to zero HP, the second attack presentation is omitted.
+Damage calculation remains the approved simultaneous round resolution so the RED-loss mutual-KO rule is unchanged.

 ## v20 integration checkpoint